9ziggy9/gol/README.md

 Note that by default, the binary is targeted at the originating folder.

+## Installation for FreeBSD/Dragonfly
+It's the damndest thing but I cannot figure out why my original makefile works here yet the cmake build does not.
+No matter, this can still be installed via a makefile located here: https://github.com/9ziggy9/C_Trash/blob/main/Makefile.
+Place that makefile in the directory and simply run make.
+Of course, on Dragonfly you will have to change the CC option to gcc.

 ## Notes
 Space will run/pause the time evolution and allow you to populate the grid.
 Escape to exit.
 Window should be resizable now.
 Please report any bugs and I'll try to fix them immediately.